nacorga/datataki/README.md

 ## Event Processing

 ### Batch Processing
 Events are collected in a queue and sent in batches every 10 seconds to optimize network usage and reduce server load.
+Up to **1000** events are kept in the queue; when the limit is exceeded the oldest entries are discarded.
 The batch includes:

 ```javascript
 {